 The committee’s objectives are designed to support the economic vitality and friendly atmosphere of the district:

-- Support the economic vitality of the district and efforts to maintain a friendly atmosphere for visitors.
+Support the economic vitality of the district and support efforts to maintain a friendly atmosphere for visitors.

-- Advise the city on use of the community’s share of on-street parking revenues.
+Advise the City on the use of the community’s share of on-street parking revenues.